zZedix/Blitz-Node/README.md

    ```
    The script will:
    - Ask for panel URL and API key, then populate `.env`.
+   - Install Docker, Docker Compose (plugin or standalone), and core utilities automatically on apt-based systems if they are missing.
+You may need to log out/back in if you weren't previously in the `docker` group.
    - Download the Blitz base `config.json`, `geoip.dat`, and `geosite.dat`.
    - Generate certificates, UUID secret, and salamander password.
    - Build images locally and launch the compose stack.